Poinsettia Seed Pods: How And When To Plant Poinsettia Seeds

 (Image credit: leekris)

 Growing poinsettia from seeds is not a gardening adventure most people even consider.
 Poinsettias are almost always found around Christmas time as fully grown potted plants to be given as gifts.
-Poinsettias are plants just like any other, though, and they can be grown from seed.
+Poinsettias are plants just like any other, though, and with some poinsettia care they can be grown from seed.
 Keep reading to learn about collecting poinsettia seed and growing poinsettia from seeds.

 Poinsettia Seed Pods